Dlouu/ft_transcendence/README.md

 ---

 ## Individual Contributions
-- **[Team Member 1]**: *[Detailed breakdown of contributions.
-E.g., Designed the ELK logging stack, created the React component design system, and navigated Docker networking difficulties.]*
+- **Marie**: *[Detailed breakdown of contributions.
+E.g., created the React component design system.]*
-- **[Team Member 2]**: *[Detailed breakdown of contributions.
+- **Yohann**: *[Detailed breakdown of contributions.
 E.g., Built the NestJS game backend, programmed the UNO core logic with AI bot opponent, and solved WebSockets synchronization delays.]*
-- **[Team Member 3]**: *[Detailed breakdown of contributions.
-E.g., Implemented Flask-based gateway APIs, integrated AWS S3 bucket handling for user galleries, and structured MariaDB relational constraints.]*
+- **Nils**: Developed a WebSocket-based lobby system enabling real-time interactions, and implemented a complete friend management system including user relationships and social features
+- **Theo**: Implemented Flask-based gateway APIs acting as the central entry point of the system, designed and deployed the ELK logging stack (Elasticsearch, Logstash, Kibana) for centralized monitoring, integrated AWS S3 for scalable user gallery storage, and defined robust MariaDB relational constraints to ensure data integrity.
+Led the configuration of Nginx as a secure reverse proxy with HTTPS, routing, and WebSocket support, and played a key role in designing the overall microservices architecture.
+Contributed to core backend infrastructure including authentication mechanisms (login, token generation).
+Faced challenges related to orchestrating a distributed microservices architecture, securing inter-service communication, and implementing a zero-trust API approach.
+Addressed these by enforcing strict access control, token-based authentication, and secure service isolation to reduce attack surfaces and prevent unauthorized access.